CompBench: Benchmarking Complex Instruction-guided Image Editing: Related Works

-\textbf{Instruction-guided Image Editing.}~Instruction-guided image editing enables efficient image manipulation using only textual editing instructions, without the need for manual mask drawing or providing explicit visual elements for editing.
-This approach aligns more closely with user intentions.
-Diffusion Models~\cite{diffusion}, particularly Stable Diffusion~\cite{stable-diffusion} (SD), facilitate this task significantly by supporting explicit text inputs.
-The advent of methods such as InstructPix2Pix~\cite{instructpix2pix}, which are based on Diffusion Models~\cite{diffusion}, has greatly improved the effectiveness of instruction-based image editing.
-InstructPix2Pix~\cite{instructpix2pix} leverages large language models (LLMs)~\cite{attention, bert, gpt3, llama} and text-to-image (T2I)~\cite{text2image, text2image2, photorealistic, stable-diffusion} models to generate large-scale datasets and trains a diffusion model that is capable of following natural language instructions.
-HIVE~\cite{hive} introduces a reward model that leverages human feedback to align image editing outputs with human preferences.
-Approaches such as SmartEdit~\cite{smartedit}, MGIE~\cite{MGIE}, and the latest Step1X-Edit~\cite{step1x} interactively integrate image and instruction representations using multi-modal large language models (MLLMs)~\cite{blip, flamingo, llava, qwenvl}, injecting these capabilities into diffusion models to better understand complex instructions and achieve more precise edits.
-AnyEdit~\cite{any-edit} constructs an extremely large-scale multi-task dataset and adopts a mixture-of-experts (MoE)~\cite{switch-transformer, glam-moe} architecture to better accommodate diverse editing tasks.
-SEED-X~\cite{seed-data-edit} utilizes a visual tokenizer to unify image comprehension and generation, establishing a unified multi-granularity comprehension and generation model that enhances editing performance.
-GoT~\cite{got} employs Generation Chain-of-Thought~\cite{cot} reasoning, incorporating stepwise reasoning into visual generation and editing processes, and allows users to explicitly follow the editing reasoning process, thereby enabling more refined edits.
+\paragraph{Instruction-guided Image Editing.} Instruction-guided image editing enables efficient image manipulation using only textual editing instructions, eliminating the need for manual mask or explicit visual inputs and better aligning with user intent.
+Diffusion models~\citep{ho2020denoising}, particularly Stable Diffusion~\citep{rombach2022high} (SD), facilitate this task significantly by supporting explicit text inputs.
+Methods built upon diffusion models such as InstructPix2pix~\citep{brooks2023instructpix2pix}, have greatly improved editing effectiveness.
+InstructPix2pix leverages large language models (LLMs)~\citep{vaswani2017attention, devlin2019bert, brown2020language, touvron2023llama} and text-to-image (T2I)~\citep{ramesh2021zero, ramesh2022hierarchical, rombach2022high, saharia2022photorealistic} models to generate large-scale datasets and trains a diffusion model that is capable of following natural language instructions.
+HIVE~\citep{zhang2024hive} introduces a reward model that leverages human feedback to align edits with human preferences.
+Approaches such as SmartEdit~\citep{huang2024smartedit}, MGIE~\citep{fu2023guiding}, and Step1X-Edit~\citep{liu2025step1x} integrate image and instruction representations using multi-modal large language models (MLLMs)~\citep{li2023blip, alayrac2022flamingo, liu2023visual, wang2024qwen2}, injecting these capabilities into diffusion models for more precise control.
+AnyEdit~\citep{yu2025anyedit} constructs an extremely large-scale multi-task dataset and adopts a mixture-of-experts (MoE)~\citep{fedus2022switch, du2022glam} architecture to better accommodate diverse editing tasks.
+SEED-X~\citep{ge2024seed} utilizes a visual tokenizer to unify image comprehension and generation, establishing a unified multi-granularity comprehension and generation model that enhances editing performance.
+GoT~\citep{fang2025got} incorporates Generation Chain-of-Thought~\citep{wei2022chain} reasoning into the editing process, allowing for more refined, step-by-step edits.
+Recently, FLUX.1 Kontext~\citep{labs2025flux} applies flow matching to build a unified image generation and editing model.
+Bagel~\citep{deng2025emerging} adopts a decoder only architecture to construct a multimodal understanding and generation model.
+Qwen-Image-Edit~\citep{wu2025qwen}, the editing model of Qwen-Image~\citep{wu2025qwen}, demonstrates strong text rendering and image editing capabilities.